Parents & Carers

 Please refer to the main careers page for general information about the programme and also the documents linked to this page (and on the main page) which you may find useful.

 Students have access to a wide range of resources and careers programmes, many of which are accessible from home.
 These can be accessed via the Student Grid or within their student IT area/careers folder.
+Please take a look at the resources, together with your child, so you can find out more about the local labour market and the opportunities available from local colleges and apprenticeship providers.

 START and KUDOS are particularly useful programmes to help students understand where they are on their journey and what's important as they make their choices at GCSE, post 16 and post-18.